chef-boneyard/chef-provisioning/README.md

 Individual drivers will often add their own driver specific config.
 For example, AWS expects a `:bootstrap_options` hash at the same level as `:convergence_options`.

+An optional property within client_rb you can have an internal rubygems mirror, by adding property `rubygems_url = 'http://mirror.example.org'`  inside `/etc/chef/client.rb`

 ### Anatomy of a Recipe

 The ChefDK comes with a provisioner for Vagrant, an abstraction that covers VirtualBox, VMware and other Virtual Machine drivers.
 In docs/examples, you can run this to try it: